-Gateway for End Point Assessment
+Diploma Completion and Gateway for End Point Assessment

-- All Functional Skills will be completed at the appropriate levels. - The tutor, employer and learner will arrange a gateway appointment where Learner progress for EPA is discussed and a plan implemented for arranging the EPA date. - Once the gateway is complete UKTD and the awarding body will process and arrange an End Point Assessor to book a planning meeting with the employer and learner. - The EPA will then go ahead on the planned date at the venue chosen by the employer and learner. - The learner will be graded a Pass, Distinction or Fail - The awarding body will then supply certification for the Pass and Distinction. - On the result of a fail, the UKTD tutor will complete a referral plan with the employer and learner. - A retake EPA can be arranged and further training agreed (Fee applies) - On completion of EPA, the UKTD Tutor will discuss career options to continue learning with both the apprentice and employer.
+- All elements of the standards will be completed and signed off by the Tutor and the IQA. - All Functional Skills will be completed at the appropriate levels. - The tutor, employer and learner will arrange a gateway appointment where Learner progress for EPA is discussed and a plan implemented for arranging the EPA date. - Once the gateway is complete UKTD and the awarding body will process and arrange an End Point Assessor to book a planning meeting with the employer and learner. - The EPA will then go ahead on the planned date at the venue chosen by the employer and learner. - The learner will be graded a Pass, Distinction or Fail - The awarding body will then supply certification for the Pass and Distinction. - On the result of a fail, the UKTD tutor will complete a referral plan with the employer and learner. - A retake EPA can be arranged and further training agreed (Fee applies) - On completion of EPA, the UKTD Tutor will discuss career options